M66B/FairEmail/FAQ.md

 * Load older messages: long press a folder in the folder list, select *Edit properties* and change the number of days to sync/keep messages for; please [read this FAQ](#user-content-faq39)
 * Delete a message, skipping trash: in the 3-dots menu of the action bar just above the message text *Delete* or alternatively, unselect the trash folder in the account settings
 * Delete an account/identity: Setup step 1/2, Manage, tap account/identity, three-dots menu, Delete
+* Delete a folder: long press the folder in the folder list, Edit properties, three-dots menu, Delete
 * Store sent messages in the inbox: please [see this FAQ](#user-content-faq142)
 * Export/import settings: Setup, navigation/hamburger menu